California law prohibits harassment in the workplace, whether it be

 Our California labor and employment lawyers recommend that you take the following steps if you are facing harassment:

-- Tell someone in the organization about the harassment--either a supervisor or a member of the Human Resources Department.
+- Tell someone in the organization about the harassment–either a supervisor or a member of the Human Resources Department.
 This person may be able to put a stop to the harassment.
-And even if that does not happen, this step will help you make your case if you eventually need to file a complaint or lawsuit about the harassment.
+Even if that does not happen, this step will help you make your case if you eventually need to file a complaint or lawsuit about the harassment.

-- File a complaint with the California Civil Rights Department (“CRD”), formerly the Department of Fair Employment and Housing (“DFEH”).
-This step is required before one can file a workplace harassment lawsuit in California.
+- File a complaint with the California Civil Rights Department (“CRD”).
+This step is required before you can file a workplace harassment lawsuit in California.

-- Wait for the CRD to issue a “right to sue” notice (this may be done right away, or following an investigation of the complaint by CRD).
-Once the notice is issued, you or your employment attorney may file a civil lawsuit against the harasser and/or the employer seeking monetary damages, including for emotional distress.
+- Wait for the CRD to issue a “right to sue” notice (this may be done right away, or following an investigation of the harassment complaint by CRD).
+Once the notice is issued, you or your employment attorney may file a civil workplace harassment lawsuit against the harasser and/or the employer seeking monetary damages, including for lost wages/benefits and emotional distress.
 It may also be possible to get punitive damages and attorney’s fees.12

 5. What can employers do to prevent workplace harassment?